QuickStart Guide to Practicing Scales on the Guitar

 The position is named for the fret that the first finger covers.
 For example, if your fingers are covering the first, second, third, and fourth frets, you will be in the first position, because that is the location of your first finger.

-The beauty of scales on the guitar, is that if we know something in one position, we can easily move it to another position.
-This way if we know the scale in one key, we can easily transpose to any other keys simply by moving up or down the fretboard.
+The beauty of learning scales on the guitar, is that if we know something in one position, we can easily move it to another position.
+This way if we know scale patterns in one key, we can easily transpose to any other keys simply by moving up or down the guitar fretboard.

 The 5 major scale shapes on the guitar